So are NFC review cards allowed, or not?

 Ask after the visit, and solve the blank box, not the tap.

 Then fix the part the card ignores.
-Give the customer a guided link that lets them tap what stood out and approve a draft in their own words, so the ask that used to die at the blank box actually gets finished.
+Give the customer a guided link that lets them tap what stood out and approve a draft built from their answers, so the ask that used to die at the blank box actually gets finished.
 That combination, a no-pressure ask after the visit plus a format that removes the writing, is what the NFC card was pretending to be all along.

 Next step